czaloumi/ironman-2019/README.md

 | Overall | Male | [521.32, 548.9] | 2.74% |

-Now we'll look at the top performing (10th percentile) amateurs and map them next to the pros 90th percentiles (with 95% confidence of course!).
+I visualized this data with the following plots of bootstrapped top performing (10th percentile) amateurs with the pro's 90th percentiles (with 95% confidence of course).

 ![amateurswim10thpro90th](images/amateur10thswimpro90th.png)